Snaacky/thewiki/docs/tutorials/comparison.md

 ==- Compressing

 Compresses all `.png` image files in the current directory with Oxipng compression (level 1).
-Runs fast (typically less than a minute to iterate hundreds of images).
+Runs fast (typically less than a minute to iterate over hundreds of images).

 ```py
 import os